knorrie/network-examples/birdhouse-vlans-vpn/README.md

 ## A larger network

-While we were [playing around with linux containers](/birdhouse-intro/README.md), Carl, the Birdhouse Factory syadmin has been busy expanding the computer network at the Birdhouse Factory!
+While we were [playing around with linux containers](/birdhouse-intro/README.md), Carl, the Birdhouse Factory sysadmin has been busy expanding the computer network at the Birdhouse Factory!

 ![Birdhouse network with vlans and vpn](/birdhouse-vlans-vpn/birdhouse-vlans-vpn.png)